'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise. Now, meet the real Annabelle doll.

 At the conclusion of the exorcism, the Warren's declared the apartment cleansed.
 For good measure, they took the Raggedy-Ann doll, now known as 'Annabelle', with them.

-The full names of Donna and Angie, and Donna's mother, have never been revealed by the Warrens.
-Similarly, the location of the apartment where the possession manifested itself, or the shop where the doll was bought, have never been disclosed.
+The full names of Donna and Angie, and Donna's mother, have never been revealed.
+Similarly, the location of the apartment where the possession manifested, or the shop where the doll was bought, have never been disclosed.

 As their collection of photos and artefacts grew, the Warren's would eventually open an 'Occult Museum'.
 They spent their later years leading tours, and showing their prize exhibits to curious visitors.

-Kept in a custom built box, in the middle of the museum, fortified with prayer scrolls and other psychic defences, was the original Annabelle doll.
+Kept in a custom built box, fortified with prayer scrolls and other psychic defences, was the original Annabelle doll.

 A sign on the front read, 'POSITIVELY DO NOT OPEN.'